 Fictionality as Rhetoric: A Distinctive Research Paradigm

+[post-acceptance revisions in tracked changes]

 Abstract: The rhetorical account of fictionality has drawn considerable attention in narratological circles, but the extent to which it is fundamentally at odds with all previous approaches, despite their diversity, has not been recognised.
 This essay aims to show that it represents a significant departure from the broad consensus underlying previous theoretical accounts of fictionality, by conceiving of it as a resource integral to direct communication, rather than as the quality marking fiction’s detachment from its framing communicative context.
 It clarifies the implications of a rhetorical approach by situating it in relation to the main currents of the theoretical debate and articulating its critical dissent from each of those traditions.
 Doing so establishes a basis for scrutiny of some open questions within the domain of rhetorical approaches, concerning the scope and precise definition of fictionality conceived in this way.
 The essay concludes by pointing towards three distinct areas of further research opened up by a rhetorical perspective, concerning the contextual variables of the fiction’s medium, its immediate discursive environment and its cultural and historical juncture.